 The planning team should clearly mark inject forms with "EXERCISE...
-EXERCISE...EXERCISE" and "EVALUATOR/CONTROLLER EYES ONLY."
-Each entry, at a minimum, contains the following: event number, time, from whom (e.g., media, citizen), to whom (e.g., State EOC, installation operator), ERO, and a summary (e.g., "A New York Times reporter asks the JIC media call taker about the incident").
+EXERCISE...
+EXERCISE" and "EVALUATOR/CONTROLLER EYES ONLY."
+Each entry, at a minimum, contains the following: event number, time, from whom (e.g., media, citizen), to whom (e.g., state EOC, installation operator), ERO, and a summary (e.g., "A New York Times reporter asks the JIC media call taker about the incident").

-Jurisdictional trusted agents are responsible for developing injects, and the Exercise Planning Team may provide input into the development.
+Jurisdictional trusted agents are responsible for developing injects, and the EPT may provide input into the development.
 Injects will identify the mission area and core capability demonstrated.
-Additionally, injects that drive limited-Englishproficiency (LEP) play in a foreign language will have the English translation included with the controller inject.
-Additionally, injects that drive limited-Englishproficiency (LEP) play in a foreign language will have the English translation included with the controller inject.
-Additionally, injects that drive limited-Englishproficiency (LEP) play in a foreign language will have the English translation included with the controller inject.
+Additionally, injects that drive limited-English-proficiency (LEP) play in a foreign language will have the English translation included with the controller inject.
+Additionally, injects that drive LEP play in a foreign language will have the English translation included with the controller inject.